 - Jonathan Marshall, realtime 57

 After The Government Inspector Schlusser left Australia for three years.
-During this time, he traveled widely, directing at the Dublin International Theatre Festival, the Bush Theatre in London and observing the work of other artists, most importantly an intensive period attached to director Armin Petras at the Frankfurt Schauspielhaus.
+During this time, he traveled widely working and and observing the work of other artists, most importantly an intensive period attached to director Armin Petras at the Frankfurt Schauspielhaus.

 Self-taught until this point, Schlusser returned to Melbourne and completed an MA at the Victorian College of the Arts, presenting Peer Gynt as the research project.
 With eighteen performers in a large space that resembled an installation more than a traditional stage design, Peer Gynt consolidated Schlusser’s unique approach to contemporisation and large-format theatre.
 Building on his work with large groups and improvisational methods, this production showed an evolution of dramaturgical structures that broke with traditional forms, resolving itself as a process and result based on weather patterns, or storm systems.

 “To be a theatre-maker is to be a stubborn brute, howling in the desert.”

 Daniel Schlusser interviewed by Jessica Szwarcbord for Meanjin.